marijnh/Eloquent-JavaScript/21_skillsharing.md

 open, it will receive information from the server quickly after it becomes available.
-For example, if Fatma has our skill-sharing application open in her browser, that browser will have made a request for updates and be waiting for a response to that request.
+For example, if Fatma has our skill-sharing application open in her browser, that browser will have made a request for updates and will be waiting for a response to that request.
 When Iman submits a talk on Extreme Downhill Unicycling, the server will notice that Fatma is waiting for updates and send a response containing the new talk to her pending request.
 Fatma's browser will receive the data